 The Light itself is a wonderful structure, of soaring brick facades and glass ceilings.
 La Bottega Milanese occupies a corner spot on the ground floor, just by the escalators up to the cinema.
 You can sit “outside” on the street without having to worry about being rained on, since it’s all enclosed by a glass ceiling.

 If you’ve read my piece on Bond Court, you’ll already be familiar with La Bottega Milanese’s offering.
-If not, La Bottega Milanese expertly blends Italian espresso tradition with modern, third-wave roasting know-how from Grumpy Mule.
+If not, La Bottega Milanese expertly blends Italian espresso tradition with modern, third-wave roasting know-how from Dark Woods (having previously used Grumpy Mule until the start of 2016).
 The food’s pretty decent too: in the morning, pastries and other breakfast goodies, replaced at lunch by sandwiches and salads, which in turn give way to cake in the afternoon.
 Finally, come evening, there are small plates, tapas and beer/wine.
 Truly a café for all occasions!

 Leeds’ much-loved Laynes Espresso, down by the station, has a second outlet, perhaps best described as a pop-up concession (although it’s permanent) on the ground floor of the sprawling Belgrave Music Hall and Canteen.
 Occupying a simple counter at the back of the main room, at first sight there’s not a lot to Laynes Espresso, just the espresso machine, some cake and a bar with three stools.
 There’s no pour-over filter and none of the food (not even toast!) that you’ll find at Laynes HQ.